Lottie vs Rive Animation: Which Tool Best Fits Your UI/UX Workflow?

 That said, this isn’t a tool showdown.
 Lottie and Rive aren’t trying to do the exact same thing.
 They’re built for different kinds of motion work, depending on your project and your team.
 So in this post, we’re breaking down what each one does best, where they differ, and how to choose the right tool for your next UI/UX animation.

-So What is Lottie and Rive?
+What are Lottie and Rive?
+Definitions and key differences

 Lottie